Network Manager⚓️

 - Server Representation:

-acts as a unique identifier for the server in the network, making it distinct from other peers. - Usage: Useful for operations where the server needs to be addressed specifically, such as broadcasting messages to all clients or handling server-specific logic.
+ServerPeeracts as a unique identifier for the server in the network, making it distinct from other peers. - Usage: Useful for operations where the server needs to be addressed specifically, such as broadcasting messages to all clients or handling server-specific logic.

 - Initialization: The

-, signifying that it is used solely for internal identification rather than active communication.
+ServerPeeris instantiated with a default IP endpoint (IPAddress.None) and a port of0, signifying that it is used solely for internal identification rather than active communication.

 Example